TontonTremblay/mvs_objaverse/README.md

 The output from the script is compatible with instant-ngp.
 And here is a sample for the mugs:
 ![renders](https://i.imgur.com/CcdGXJL.jpg)

+You can also pass a `--assets_hdri` to render with a more photorealistic feel.
+See below for downloading assets.

 # Animations
 Maybe you want to animate some renders e.g., 360 view.